 - If you have a few days to spare, put your avocado in a brown paper bag with either an apple or a banana and leave it on your counter for about 3 days.

-- If you have an hour to spare, you can actually wrap them in foil and bake in the oven for anywhere from 10 minutes to an hour.
+- If you have an hour to spare, you can actually wrap them in foil and bake them in the oven for anywhere from 10 minutes to an hour.
 Then put them in the fridge to cool down before continuing.

 Ingredients for Easy Guacamole: